Community college trustees offer ideas to fund schools

 The Wyoming Association of Community College Trustees presented a draft of the resolution to the Central Wyoming College Board of Trustees this month for review.

-WACCT’S recommendations for revenue generation include a new 1% sales tax that could be issued to support the state’s education system – including community colleges.
+WACCT’S recommendations for revenue generation include a new 1 percent sales tax that could be issued to support the state’s education system – including community colleges.

 The state also could enact “reasonable increases to existing tax rates” to raise money, WACCT said.